msa-em/cell-browser/08_results.md

 Barkley interpreted no robust evidence of reovirus-induced ER remodeling in transfected cells expressing mCherry-KDEL.
 Irregular ER morphologies were observed in transfected cells expressing mCherry-KDEL, with or without reovirus infection.
 This suggests that fluorescent protein artifacts were misinterpreted as reovirus induced ER remodeling.
-Otherwise, there is no obvious difference in ER morphology between infected and uninfected transfected cells.
+Otherwise, there was no obvious difference in ER morphology between infected (red pin) and uninfected (blue pin) transfected cells, as illustrated in the preset views titled _Compare mCherry-ER_.

 :::{dropdown} Methods
 3e5 HeLa cells were seeded on 35mm diameter glass-bottom dishes with 20mm diameter 1.5 coverslips (Mattek, P35G-1.5-20-C).